swaptacular/swpt_accounts/protocol.rst

 coordinator_request_id : int64
    Along with ``coordinator_type`` and ``coordinator_id``, uniquely
-   identifies this message from the coordinator's point of view, so that the coordinator can match this message with the received response message.
+   identifies this message from the coordinator's point of view, so that the coordinator can pair this request with the received response message.

 min_amount : int64